siemens/meta-iot2000/meta-iot2000-bsp/README.md

 ===================================

 This uses Yocto 2.2 (Morty) with the 4.4 Linux kernel provided by Yocto and the meta-intel layer.
-The build has been tested successfully on Debian 8 and OpenSuse 42.2, but other recent distros are expected to work as well.
+The build has successfully been tested on Debian 8, OpenSuse 42.2 and Fedora 25 but other recent distros are expected to work as well.

 ## Prepare: